INFORMANCE now a part of Erasmus + DOOL project

 INFORMANCE – You Can Look!
 History

 DanceAbility Finland started the INFORMANCE – You Can Look! program in Helsinki elementary schools in 2012.
-The program consisted of a performance from the Kaaos repertory (for 25 minutes) followed by an interactive discussion addressing the subject of difference with the children (for 20 minutes).
+The program consisted at that time of a performance from the Kaaos repertory (for 25 minutes) followed by an interactive discussion addressing the subject of difference with the children (for 20 minutes).
 The program was active 2012-2014.

 The program introduces the idea that every body speaks and every movement can be creative self-expression.
 Inviting the children to play with ordinary everyday movements by changing the size, timing, and quality directly experiencing themselves through the movement of their body.